kk98033/NTTU-Digital-System-Design-Lab-Project/README.md

 # NTTU-Digital-System-Design-Lab-Project

-英文版：
-Project Title: AIQAGenerator - Automated QA Test Set Generation using OpenAI APIs
+# Project Title: AIQAGenerator - Automated QA Test Set Generation using OpenAI APIs

-Description:
+## Description:

 AIQAGenerator is a university project designed to explore and utilize OpenAI's cutting-edge technologies, including the Assistant API and the Fine-tuning capabilities of ChatGPT.
 This project aims to automate the process of generating question-and-answer (QA) test sets from given texts, facilitating efficient and dynamic creation of educational and testing materials.

-Features:
+## Features:

 Assistant API Integration: Leverages the Assistant API to interpret and process natural language inputs, enabling intuitive interaction with the system.
 Fine-tuned ChatGPT: Utilizes a fine-tuned ChatGPT model to enhance the relevance and accuracy of the generated QA pairs, ensuring high-quality educational content.